hungrymonkey/hungrymonkey.github.io/_posts/2019-10-22-seeking-three-moving-windows-ogg-theora.markdown

 ### Calculating the time(s) in each theora ogg_packet within each ogg_page.

-Theora defines the granulepos as keyframe granule|offset.
-For an example, 56|3 is a frame is 3 delta frames after the keyframe.
+Theora defines the granulepos as keyframe `granule|offset`.
+For an example, `56|3` is a frame is 3 delta frames after the keyframe.
 Each keyframe tends to be separated into its own page and each ogg packet contains only one frame.
 Since `ogg_page_packets` outputs completed packets, the trick is to count backwards to offset the correct frame.
 The code below is only useful in a continuing stream because the code fails to accommodate incomplete beginning ogg packet.

 ```c
 ogg_int64_t total_end_packets = ogg_page_packets(&og);